City of Barrie reveals adjustments to waterfront multi-purpose field development

 McGill University ending negotiations with pro-Palestinian encampment

-McGill University says it is ending negotiations with pro-Palestinian activists who are occupying the lower field of its downtown Montreal campus.
+McGill University announced Tuesday it is ending negotiations with pro-Palestinian activists who have occupied the lower field of its downtown Montreal campus since late April.

-As she battles rare disease, Celine Dion shares what gives her strength

-Canadian pop superstar says living with stiff person syndrome was a battle, though she didn't feel alone.

 Atlantic